Cricket Leagues in Kent

 The Kent Cricket League, as of 2023, merged with The Kent Regional Cricket League to create a single structure league consisting of 30 divisions in a tiered structure.
 The aforementioned ‘Premier’ division now sits at the top of the structure, and this is where many of our First XI squad have and continue to play.

 The League was formed in November 1989, with competition effective from the 1990 season.
 In 1990 and 1991, the league consisted of eight founding clubs, whose 1st XIs competed: Bidborough, Hadlow, Cranbrook, Leigh, Crockham Hill, St Lawrence, Four Elms and Sissinghurst.

-Jump forward to 2019 and the league is going from strength to strength, with 7 divisions across West Kent and the East Sussex border.
+The league is going from strength to strength, with multiple divisions across West Kent and the East Sussex border.

 The League was formed in the winter of 1972 and commenced with two divisions.
 It now consists of 72 sides

 (66 first elevens and 6 second elevens) which are spread across 6 divisions, with divisions 3 and 4 regionalised.

 Matches are played on Sundays throughout the summer with each team playing each other once.

 The British Tamils Cricket League formed in 2005.
 On their website the BTCL state their aims are to ensure the future growth and continuity of the competition, inline with their responsibility to develop a league where ‘sports and sportsmanship are truly developed and sustained’.

 Teams within the BTCL are predominantly from the London Boroughs.

 Cups & Competitions